KratosMultiphysics/Kratos/INSTALL.md

 ```
 Then, these scripts can be launched through the system terminal.

-Linux
+*GNU/Linux*

 ```Shell
 sh /path_to_kratos/scripts/configure.sh
 ```

-Windows
+*Windows*

 ```Shell
 ./path_to_kratos/scripts/configure.bat
 ```
-Note: after installing Visual Studio, in some Windows systems the console does not have direct access to the Visual Studio Compiler.
-In order to make sure the compiler is available, try typing 'cl'.
-Use this console to compile Kratos if the compiler responds.
-In case of error, instead of using the standard Windows console, open the Native Tools Command Prompt console and launch the compilation from there.
+**NOTE**: after installing Visual Studio, in some *Windows* systems the console does not have direct access to the *Visual Studio Compiler*.
+In order to make sure the compiler is available, try typing `cl`.
+Use this console to compile *Kratos* if the compiler responds.
+In case of error, instead of using the standard *Windows* console, open the *Native Tools Command Prompt* console and launch the compilation from there.

 The example scripts for every system are shown next.

-### Linux
+### GNU/Linux

 ```bash
 # Function to add apps